ali-sdk/ali-ons/README.md

 const Consumer = require('ali-ons').Consumer;
 const consumer = new Consumer({
+  namesrvAddr: 'localhost:9876', // for rocket mq
-  accessKey: 'your-accesskey',
+  accessKey: 'your-accesskey',  // for aliyun-ons
-  secretKey: 'your-secretkey',
+  secretKey: 'your-secretkey',  // for aliyun-ons
+  onsAddr: '',                   // for aliyun-ons
-  consumerGroup: 'your-consumer-group',
+  consumerGroup: 'your-consumer-group',  // for aliyun-ons

   isBroadcast: false, // default is false, that mean messages will be pushed to consumer cluster only once.
 });